verafadeeva/-python-project-49/README.md

 # Brain-games

 ### Introduction
 This is my first pet-project for creating simple console games.
-I've took the base idea from Hexlet (educational platform for teaching programming) and a little bit improved it.
+I took the base idea from Hexlet (educational platform for teaching programming) and a little bit improved it.

 ### Installation